alice-biometrics/petisco/README.md

 ###### RabbitMQ <img src="https://github.com/alice-biometrics/custom-emojis/blob/master/images/rabbitmq.png" width="16">

-⚠️ TODO: It is outdated (v0)

-To test RabbitEventManager you need to run locally a RabbitMQ application, otherwise related test will be skipped.
+To test how petisco can help you on rabbitmq queues management you need to run locally a RabbitMQ application, otherwise related test will be skipped.
-Please, check the official doc here: https://www.rabbitmq.com/download.html
+Please, check the official doc here: https://www.rabbitmq.com/download.html.

 Run RabbitMQ with docker